Shutch/pomodoro/README.md

 # Deployment

-There are many ways to deploy a static webpage like this, my preferred method is to put the whole folder into an S3 bucket and then use CloudFormation to serve the content.
+There are many ways to deploy a static webpage like this, my preferred method is to put the whole folder into an S3 bucket and then use CloudFront to serve the content.
 A TLS certificate can be created with AWS Certificate Manager